 Applications are accepted through myMU under I Need To… -> Apply for a Graduate Assistantship (Students must be accepted to a graduate program, receive a student identification number and create a password to access University Information Systems before they can login to myMU).
-The application is at the top of the Graduate Studies Office home page.
 To be considered for a Graduate Assistantship, you must meet all of the conditions described below.
 If you should qualify, and are a current student or recently enrolled student please submit a GA application, together with your most recent resume, for consideration.

 For further information, please contact the: